Le-Jared/Le-Jared/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🔭 I’m currently working on `Upskilling and building bots`.
+- 🔭 I’m an agile learner who started in Finance and transitioned to Software Engineering

-- 👨🏻‍💻 I’m looking to collaborate in `Building bots`
+- 👨🏻‍💻 I’m looking to put my unique blend of skills to use

-- 💬 Ask me about anything, I love to learn from people's experiences
+- 💬 Share with me about anything, I love to learn from people's experiences

-- 🌱 Life Hack: Learn to enjoy what you are doing
+- 🌱 Love learning and experimenting on new projects

-- ⚡ Fun fact: I enjoy diving 🤿 and reading 📖
+- ⚡ I enjoy diving 🤿 and reading 📖

 ## Technologies and Tools I use:
 <p align="left">